Contested Flynn dismissal to go before full appeals court as legal saga drags on

 The order was issued Thursday by the court.
 Called an "en banc" hearing, all 11 judges on the appeals court will sit in on a rehash of arguments that were made before a three-judge panel in June, which led to a 2-1 ruling in favor of Flynn.
 The former Trump aide had requested the appeals court to order the judge in the case to approve of a Department of Justice (DOJ) motion to dismiss charges against him.

 D.C.
-District Court Judge Emmet Sullivan, however, did not immediately grant the unusual request motion by the DOJ, and made an unusual move of his own to appoint an "amicus curie" -- Latin for "friend of the court" -- to argue against the position take by Flynn and the DOJ.
+District Court Judge Emmet Sullivan, however, did not immediately grant the unusual request motion by the DOJ to drop the charges of lying to investigators after Flynn pleaded guilty.
+Flynn had sought to withdraw the guilty plea.
+Sullivan made his own unusual move of his own to appoint an "amicus curie" -- Latin for "friend of the court" -- to argue against the position taken by Flynn and the DOJ.

 FIERY FLYNN BRIEF ACCUSES JUDGE SULLIVAN OF ACTING ON 'VINDICTIVE ANIMUS,' AIMS TO END CASE